Who is affected by our Code of Conduct?

 Like any other global company, we must comply with all applicable national and international trade compliance regulations.
 Countries can impose various economic sanctions restrictions targeting business dealings with specific countries, economic sectors, entities or individuals of concern.

-Trade compliance includes regulations governing the import, export and domestic trading of goods, technology, software and services as well as international sanctions and restrictive trade practices.
+Trade compliance includes regulations governing the import, export, domestic trading of goods, technology, software & services, international sanctions and restrictive trade practices.